LeandroLovisolo/Customica/README.md

 Given the way Heroku works, it's not possible to persist data in the filesystem, so instead of rewriting the code responsible of rendering and storing the tshirt images, I decided to just code a configuration switch to run the app in read-only mode and check some of the existing designs into the Git repository (images in `public/designs` were originally ignored by Git.)

-So, if you want to run Custómica on Heroku, remember to set the `READ_ONLY` environment variable to true.
+If you want to run Custómica on Heroku, remember to set the `READ_ONLY` environment variable to true.